-The project, “Digital Apprenticeship-Training Simulator for the 21st Century”, is a collaboration between the University of Idaho Virtual Technology and Design Program and the University of Washington Department of Environmental and Occupational Health Sciences.
+The project, “Digital Apprenticeship-Training Simulator for the 21st Century”, is a collaboration between the University of Idaho Virtual Technology and Design Program and the University of Washington Department of Environmental and Occupational Health Sciences Continuing Education Programs.

 The VR simulation was piloted at a recent meeting of instructors from the Pacific Northwest OSHA Education Center at the University of Washington.
 The OSHA training center hopes to review and add to the content of the 5 minute simulation to eventually incorporate it into OSHA-authorized confined space trainings in Post Falls, Portland, and Seattle.
 University of Idaho students and faculty are also designing a VR simulator on lock out tag out, as well as other safety issues associated with repair and maintenance of a boiler.

 The use of VR serious game simulators for safety training and health curricula is growing, and so is the need for research to address the gap and validate the use of VR technology in the classroom.
 The results to date are encouraging showing positive outcomes in content comprehension and training effectiveness, but more research needs to be conducted (Orr,T., Mallet,L., & Margolis,K. 2009).

 The research team will be gathering feedback from stakeholders as they pilot these new simulation programs in classroom settings, and will be presenting their progress at the annual Northwest Occupational Health Conference (NOHC) in October 2018.